Achieve a leaner, more defined physique with our comprehensive guide

 Others, such as Blackstone Labs Glycolog, improve nutrient partitioning to help your body manage carbohydrates more efficiently, in turn helping prevent fat gain and bloating.
 This also drives more fuel and amino acids to the muscles, enhancing muscle gain and recovery.

-A more recent introduction to the field are supplements that mimic the effects of thyroid hormones such as Shift by PES.
+A more recent introduction to the field are supplements that increase thyroid production such as 7-OXO by Hydrapharm.
 By doing this, they produce a system-wide increase in metabolic rate without stimulation.
 This is typically noted by a sensation of increased warmth.

 Choosing a stack of a stimulant for daytime use and a non-stimulant for the evening is an excellent strategy for enhancing the burning of fatty acids whilst sparing muscle tissue.